zshafiqu/craigslist-alert-system/README.md

 To get up and going –

-    - Launch a virtual environment (optional)
+1. Launch a virtual environment (optional)
-    - Install the dependencies
+2. Install the dependencies
-    - Create a Gmail account to send the emails from
+3. Create a Gmail account to send the emails from
-    - Modify the main script with your emails, credentials, and URL
+4. Modify the main script with your emails, credentials, and URL
+5. run script

 ```sh
 $ cd craigslist-alert-system